NGC 6670: NGC 6670E

 NGC 6670E (also known as NGC 6670-1 and NGC 6670B) is a disc galaxy on the north-eastern side of NGC 6670.
 It has mostly been destroyed by its collision with NGC 6670W.
-It has bright nuclear region with a luminosity of 18 L⊙/Mbol due to a large amount of star formation.
+It has a bright nuclear region with a luminosity of 18 L⊙/Mbol due to a large amount of star formation.
 Its star formation efficiency is at least four times higher than the Milky Way disc, and is approaching the starburst phase.
 This large amount of star formation is likely to be caused by its collision with NGC 6670W.
 To the south-east of the nucleus there is a bright and fuzzy area caused by dust extinction or a large concentration of blue stars.
 NGC 6670E is in-front of NGC 6670W and they are moving towards each other.
 The movement of the H I region of this galaxy has been disrupted by its collision with NGC 6670W.